 When this issue has been raised with both the Minister for Housing, Planning and Local Government and the Taoiseach, the stock response has been that this is a matter between the purchaser of the home and the developer.
 While in the first instance that is true, it is the failure of the State to properly regulate those purchases and those buildings which means the State has some responsibility in this regard.
 Indeed, the State has accepted some responsibility with respect to some latent defects, for example, with Priory Hall and some areas regarding mica and pyrite.
 The question then for buildings left with significant structural defects is that why was the State willing to step in and assist with those cases of latent defects and not others.

 The Bill I am introducing today is giving the Government an opportunity to address this issue.
-The Bill is based on a cross-party Oireachtas housing committee report that was published in January 2018 called Safe as Houses.
+The Bill is based on a cross-party Oireachtas Joint Committee on Housing, Planning and Local Government report that was published in January 2018 called Safe as Houses.
 What that report and what this Bill seek to do is as follows.
 In the first instance, it asks the State to set up a one-stop-shop, not to accept liability for these defects but to provide homeowners with a location from which they can get information on the legal framework within which they find themselves.
 Crucially, the Bill also seeks to put in place in non-judicial mediation and adjudication scheme.
 The idea of this would be to ensure that homeowners are not forced to go to the courts but would have some recourse to mediation and adjudication.
 Contrary to what the Taoiseach has often said when asked about this, in the first instance the proposal here is to ensure that the developer is responsible for remediating the buildings they sold and which had been poorly built.

 It is simply not the case that either this Bill or the report is asking the State to take on a carte blanche liability.
 We are asking for information, mediation and adjudication in order that in the first instance, the developer is forced to pay.